ductwork on the left has mastic on the seams. Finished insulated duct is on right.

-Uninsulated air ducts in unconditioned spaces (cellars, attics) can waste 50% of the energy you paid for.
-Duct seams must be sealed and the duct must be wrapped in duct insulati on.
+Uninsulated air ducts in unconditioned spaces (cellars, attics) can waste up to 60% of the energy you paid for.
+Duct seams must be sealed and the duct must be wrapped in duct insulation.

-Contact us for a free estimate to air seal and insulate your home.
+Contact us for a free estimate for airsealing, insulation and weatherization of your home.

 Don't Just Insulate - Airseal, then Insulate...Why?

 Insulation slows heat loss by holding the heat in air pockets between the fibers.
 If there's air movement through the insulation, the heat is lost and the R-value of the insulation is reduced.